Susanne Miller: Germany

 War ended in May 1945, and Susanne Miller accompanied Willi Eichler back to what remained of Germany, settling initially in Cologne which was in the country's British occupation zone, and where Eichler was appointed editor in chief of the revived Rheinische Zeitung (newspaper).
 She and Horace Miller were formally divorced in July 1946.
 In April 1946 she joined Germany's Social Democratic Party (SPD) which following the defeat of Nazi Germany was no longer an illegal organisation.
-The ISK had lost its purpose with the military defeat of Naziism, and formally dissolved itself in December 1945.
+The ISK had lost its purpose with the military defeat of Nazism, and formally dissolved itself in December 1945.
 Most of the socialist activists with whom Miller had shared her London exile now, like her, joined the SPD.

 1946 marked the start of a period of intensive political activity.
 While Willi Eichler quickly rose up the SPD hierarchy nationally, becoming one of the party's top strategists, Susanne was elected to the leadership of her district party association in Cologne-South.
 Shortly after this she became Chair of the SPD Women's Group for the Middle Rhine region.
 It was in this capacity that in 1950 she organised party training events for women during the 1950s.
 Some of the events she organised focused on equivalent Social Democratic activities in neighbouring countries, Belgium, Luxemburg and the Netherlands.
 Nationally she became a member of the party Women's Committee in 1948.
 During this time she was working with other leading SPD politicians such as Herta Gotthelf, Elisabeth Selbert, Luise Albertz, Annemarie Renger and Louise Schroeder.